spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.

+## 2021-07-29
+1. @andrewrk
+   - Pitch to see if anyone wants to try deleting the "BoundFn" type from the language and compiler (both stage1 and stage2).
+   - Demo of recent progress on getting `zig test` to work for stage2.

 ## 2021-07-15
 1. @andrewrk
    - Pitch to see if anyone wants to take on `zig objcopy`